bjornvester/xjc-gradle-plugin/README.md

 ### Consuming episode files

-XJC can consume the episode files so that it is possible to compile java classes from a schema in one project, and consume it in XJC generators in other projects so you don't have to compile the same schemas multiple times.
+XJC can consume the episode files so that it is possible to compile java classes from a schema in one project, and consume it in XJC generators in other projects, so you don't have to compile the same schemas multiple times.
 To do this, you need to add the jar file to the configuration named "xjcBindings".

 For multi-projects, assuming the episode file is generated in a project called "test-producer", you can do this like this: